nextcloud/server/apps/files_external/tests/README.md

 ## Hands-on way of unit test execution

-Run all files_external unit tests by invoking the following in the ownCloud core root folder:
+Run all files_external unit tests by invoking the following in the Nextcloud core root folder:

     ./autotest-external.sh